by Steven Littlehale

 What’s the Bottom Line?

 CMS’ change to Five-Star results in both winners and losers.
-Some nursing homes, for instance, will lose their mandatory overall three-star rating and potentially not qualify for your preferred provider
+Some nursing homes, for instance, will lose their mandatory overall three-star rating and potentially not qualify for your preferred provider network.
+For example:

 When CMS transitioned from three to two survey cycles (November 2017):